 This study was aimed at determining the effectiveness of PA interventions in preventing T2DM among those who are at high risk.
 Out of the eight articles, 7 studies had prediabetes participants while one study had individuals that were at high risk due to family history (parents).
 When each intervention modality is viewed in isolation, it can be inferred that the usefulness of exercise in preventing T2DM is dependent on the type of PA.
 Although they have different levels of effectiveness, MICT, HIIT, yoga, uphill walking, combined training, resistance exercise, open air activity are effective for preventing T2DM by improving both glucose and lipid metabolism and improving the state of insulin resistance.
 Downhill walking and no PA were found to be ineffective in T2DM among the high-risk group (McDermott et al., 2014).

 Most of the comparative studies were aimed at coming up with an effective mode of PA that also encouraged adherence to the routine.
 According to Jung et al. (2015), HIIT was found to be more effective compared to the conventional MICT in preventing T2DM among predisposed individuals.
 In addition, it was observed that the HIIT is useful because apart from improving the metabolic indices, it also encouraged adherence.
 Philippe et al. (2017) reported that walking uphill is effective in improving the metabolic state in the prediabetic patients while walking downhill is ineffective.
 McDermott et al. (2014) say that yoga is effective while walking is ineffective in preventing T2DM among the high-risk participants.
-Lastly, both aerobic and resistance exercises are effective in improving metabolic metabolism in prediabeties.
-However, it can be noted that resistance exercises would significantly improve insulin sensitivity while the aerobic exercises not.
+Lastly, both aerobic and resistance exercises are effective in improving metabolic metabolism in prediabetes.
+However, it can be noted that resistance exercises would significantly improve insulin sensitivity while the aerobic exercises do not.

 DISCUSSION